DuckDev/disqus-conditional-load/README.md

-# disqus-conditional-load
+# Disqus Conditional Load
-Diqus Conditional Load
+Disqus plugin for WordPress with advanced features.